slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-city-street.md

 #### Difference
 1. Line: is an abstract word corresponding to point, plane.
 2. Cable: is refer to electric
+3. I run into him on the street

 #### Galois